asad-ac/financial-resource-hub/README.md

 The website is responsive for all screen sizes as well as uses semantic HTML for accessibilty and search engine optimization purposes, if I ever deploy it.
 It also is interactive with the user being able to toggle themes, hamburger menu for mobile, and a modal if the user chooses to sign up.

-Next steps would be to add information about 401k and IRA's as well as perhaps add some kind of calculator possibly regarding saving money.
+Next steps would be to add information about 401k and IRA's as well as potentially creating a calculator to help users plan their savings.

 # Tools Used
 * HTML